jalcazo/skywind/README.md

 # skywind modlist by Jaume Alcazo (WIP)

 My modlist compilation for Skywind, thanks to all the authors!
 I plan on doing a [collection](https://next.nexusmods.com/) on [Nexusmods](https://www.nexusmods.com/skyrimspecialedition) with this modlist.
-Feel free to use the "Adult (NSFW)" section or not, please.
 Contact me at jaume.alcazo@gmail.com

 <img src="cover.jpg">